eDyablo/study-docker-way/course introduction/README.md

 During the demonstration part you may interrupt and ask questions but I encourage you to defer them to the second part if it's possible.

+---
+*Any questions so far?*

-This is it about the course purpose and structure and we are ready to actually start the course.
+This is it about the course's purpose and structure and we are ready to actually start the course.

 So lets jump right in.